armory3d/armorpaint_docs/README.md

 - Drag and drop a `.hdr` file onto the viewport to change the environment map.
 - Show `Wireframe` in the viewport.
 - Show 3D `Compass` in the viewport.
+- Set camera clip distance with `Clip Start` and `Clip End`.
+- Enable `Texels` to visualize texture pixels in the viewport with a checker pattern.
+- Set `Displace` strength in the viewport.

 #### Brush Mask